 Rather, he took his inspiration from the 14 Stations of Claudel.
 But he didn’t make a piece out of it, because Monsieur Messiaen already did that very well.
 Monsieurs Haydn, Mozart and Verdi also.
 No, this wasn’t the level of the piece, although you are right to ask about the Christian aspects of the title.
 If you don’t have this level of understanding, you can’t truly play the piece.

 You see, when I spoke to you about Xenakis, it is impossible to imagine an interpretation if you don’t have rigor and discipline within.
 There’s technique, of course, but after that, the ability to feel what the composer wanted in terms of energy, you see?
 So, all of this, this is a culture you, Jonathan, have within yourself.
 I can tell this because even in your questions, you’re asking things and posing problems that most musicians, unfortunately, never consider.

 And so, speaking of these problems – well, "problems" is not really the word – these experiences that exist in life.
 These are not problems, they are experiences.
 The different experiences and everything that makes up your culture.
 It’s from this point that one can begin to form an interpretation.

-Ah, you know, Jonathan, there is a piece I would like to tell you about called May by Nguyen Thien Dao, who was a French-Vietnamese composer.
-It was a very poetic piece.
-You haven’t asked about this composer or piece, but it is really worth knowing.
+Yes.
+I agree.
+Nguyen Thien Dao was a French-Vietnamese composer, and May was a very poetic piece.
+The piece is really worth knowing.
 It came about thanks to Messiaen.

 One day, Messiaen came to my studio, and he brought a young man with him and said, “this man will be a great composer.
 He’s one of my most brilliant students.
 I would like to propose that he write a piece for you.”
 And I said, "ah, merci, Maître!"
 And with that introduction, I was very happy.